Skip to main content

 Empathy's Demise

-It's quite wonderous really,
+It's quite wondrous really,

 How clocks around the world are ticking right now in perfect synchrony.

-Wonderous how even in such a large world,
+Wondrous how even in such a large world,

 We are all nakedly defined by a common present.